 - Be sure to move the skillet off the hot burner as soon as you take the steaks out.
 Cast iron especially will continue to give off smoke for a long time if it's left on a heat source.

-Will this Pan Searing Method Work for Sous Vide Steaks?
+Will Pan Searing Work for Sous Vide Steaks?

 Yes!
 Pan searing is an excellent way to brown your steaks after cooking them sous vide--and this is true no matter how thick the steaks are.